 - Atlanta can get really hot and humid in the summer, so bring lots of water with you!
 This bottle is collapsible and is easy to carry or hook onto your bag.
 See all our favorite travel water bottles here.

 - Since you’re already paying for parking ($5), come early or stay later to explore the park.
 The Visitor Center is a great place to start.

-- If you’re visiting several state parks in Georgia, consider getting an annual Georgia parks pass which includes parking fees.
+- If you’re visiting several state parks in Georgia, consider getting an annual Georgia parks pass, which includes parking fees.